sethstha/wp-scripts/README.md

+# Important Notice :  No need to use this, wp-scripts now supports Typescript
 # Scripts

 This is a collection of reusable scripts tailored for WordPress development.
 For convenience, every tool provided in this package comes with an integrated recommended configuration.